 This park has more than most parks have to offer around the Parker Area.
 There are two playgrounds located in this park, not place for toddlers.
 Don’t expect these to be your standard slide and swing-set playgrounds either!
 The park is equipped with well-kept colorful slides and plenty to climb on.
 Luckily for parents, there are lots of places nearby with tables and benches to keep an eye on your kids or to grab a quick lunch at.

 When the weather is good, everyone can enjoy a good game!
 O’Brien Park has a perfectly maintained softball field.
 This lighted area can keep the game going even when the sun has set.
 The added benches allow for family and friends to enjoy a peaceful view of the game.
-If you’re not much of a softball fiend, there is also a basketball court available for use.
+If you’re not much of a softball field, there is also a basketball court available for use.

 Also called “Parker H2O’Brien Pool” this outdoor pool is opened during the summer but closes before fall.
-If you’re a water lover, this is a must visit for you!
-With two water slides, a water works play structure, a spray garden, circulation and lap pool, and multiple sprays and geysers, there is a little for everyone to enjoy.
+If you’re a water lover, this is a must-visit for you!
+With two water slides, a waterworks play structure, a spray garden, circulation and lap pool, and multiple sprays and geysers, there is a little for everyone to enjoy.
 You can also find a concession area and a shade pavilion for use.
 However, the pool has admission fees for children over the age of 2.
 But a season membership or pass can pay for in one summer.
 There are group rentals and rates for groups of 10 or more, as well as swimming lessons offered through a partnership with the American Red Cross.